inossidabile/protector/README.md

 The access to `belongs_to` kind of association depends on corresponding foreign key readability.

+Remember however that auto-restriction is only enabled for reading.
+Passing a model (or an array of those) to an association will not auto-restrict it.
+You should handle it manually.

 ## Eager Loading

 To take a long story short: it works and you are very likely to never notice changes it introduces to the process.